 ‘A Higher Thread Count Makes Better Bed Linen!’

-Your house, your paycheck… cake.
-While some things certainly are better when they’re bigger, thread count isn't necessarily one of them.
+Your bed, your bank balance… cake.
+While some things are nearly always better when they’re bigger, thread count isn't necessarily one of them.
 Although it does to some extent play a role in how the fabric feels, and how you decide between fabrics, the thread count doesn’t tell you anything about the material’s durability, quality or breathability.
 In fact, its actual job is to measure density, calculating the number of woven horizontal (or ‘weft’) and vertical (‘warp’) threads that make up one square inch of fabric.
 This means the higher the count, the more fibres there are in the product, but if it’s too high, the weave will be too tight, and air won't circulate as well.
 Not ideal for a comfortable night's kip.
 The thread count doesn’t tell you a thing about the quality of yarns that are used, just the number.

-Some manufacturers even use ‘creative math’ to make their products appear more luxurious, inflating the numbers by twisting together several ultra-thin threads, often resulting in sheets that are more fragile and prone to rips, pills and snags.
+Some manufacturers even use ‘creative maths’ to make their products appear more luxurious, inflating the numbers by twisting together several ultra-thin threads, often resulting in sheets that are more fragile and prone to rips, pills and snags.

 ‘Percale and Sateen are the Same Thing’